kaurharmanjot857-code/Induction/README.md

 **Harleen Kaur** delivered a highly emotional and motivational speech filled with:

+She gave an enthusiastic speech which was filled with plethora of emotions like confidence, hardwork etc ,it included :
 - Quotes and sayings
 - Messages about **confidence**, **hard work**, and **dedication**